 Note On How We Treat Each Other - I want you to know that you are welcome here.
 You are invited to share your experiences, ideas, and opinions.
 They are valid.
-And, there is a difference between an opinion and harming someone through harassment.
-One person's opinion doesn't have the right to harm another group of people for existing.
-In this course bullying, violence, and harassment will not be tolerated (see PSU's policy here).
-This is a boundary and it's also required by law.
+And, there is a difference between an opinion and harming someone.
+In this course, bullying, violence, and harassment will not be tolerated (see PSU's policy here).
 You can see the PSU statement about free speech and what is/is not protected by law here.
 Your instructors are comfortable requesting students leave the class session, and possibly the course, depending on the situation.
-I also understand hate is the flip side of fear and a lack of understanding; holding people accountable for behavior, saying "yes" to courageous discussions while saying "no" to harmful words/actions does not mean shaming or condemning a person.
-I will continue to see and honor your humanity as I maintain this boundary.
 I will provide content warnings before potentially difficult conversations so people have the option to manage their level of disclosure and engagement.
-We will develop classroom discussion guidelines based on a pre-term survey and discussed in class.
+We will develop classroom discussion agreements based on a pre-term survey and discussed in class.